simonseo/instagram-hashtag-crawler/README.md

 # Instagram Hashtag Crawler
 This crawler was made because most of the crawlers out there seems to either require a browser or a developer account.
 This Instagram crawler utilizes a private API of Instagram and thus no developer account is required.

+Refer to a similar script I wrote.
+It might be more helpful in terms of documentation: [simonseo/instacrawler-privateapi](https://github.com/simonseo/instagram-hashtag-crawler)

 ## Installation
 First install [Instagram Private API](https://github.com/ping/instagram_private_api).
 Kudos for a great project!
 ```